 Beat 2 eggs evenly with spices: 1/2 teaspoon salt, 120ml water, and 50ml olive oil.
 Next, add the prepared flour in a moderate amount, mix until smooth and all the flour is gone.

 Tip: Add a moderate amount of flour to the egg mixture, mix well before adding the flour until the end.
 Avoid giving too much once.
 It won’t be easy to mix and make the dough smooth.

 Step 3: Shaping

-First, you sprinkle a little flour on a clean, flat surface, take the dough (done in the previous step), and knead the dough back and forth until it is chewy (about 10 minutes).
+For this step, you’d better have an adequate pastry board.
+It’ll help you shape your Raviola much easier.
+First, you sprinkle a little flour on the board’s surface, take the dough (done in the previous step), and knead the dough back and forth until it is chewy (about 10 minutes).